Jus-Be/orin-ayo/README.md

 Now it can work standalone without depending on an external musical hardware device to create quality backing music to accompany a singer (including yourself) or a solo musician playing a melodic instrument.

-- It has an internal smart sampler that can play audio loops in like midi styles files.
+- It has an internal smart sampler that can play [audio loops](#audio-loops) like midi styles files.
 It can be extended with external OGG audio loop files in OrinAyo format.
 - It has an internal arranger engine that can play midi style files in Yamaha SFFx, Casio AC7 or Ketron KST format.
 - It uses WebAudio to implement the internal arranger synth engine (based on [sf2synth.js by GREE](https://github.com/gree/sf2synth.js/)) that can play the styles using sound font (sf2) files with WebAudio as well as notes from a standrd midi keyboard controller.
 - It has internal strumable acoustic and electric guitars using [WebAudioFont by Srgy Surkv](https://github.com/surikov/webaudiofont).
 It behaves just like RealGuitar does with a guitar hero controller.